-Bezar joined the firm after gaining more than 20 years experience with another Philadelphia firm at which he was a name partner-- Kolsby, Gordon, Robin, Shore & Bezar.
+Bezar joined Kline & Specter after gaining more than 20 years experience with another Philadelphia firm at which he was a name partner — Kolsby, Gordon, Robin, Shore & Bezar.
 His practice concentrates on medical negligence, catastrophic personal injury, and cases involving child abuse and human trafficking, sexual assault and Title IX violations on college and university campuses.

 While known for his expertise in the courtroom, Bezar also has built a reputation for the genuine empathy he holds for his clients.
 He has won financial recoveries for hundreds of clients but also a trove of cherished keepsakes and letters of gratitude from those he has helped over the years.

-In a highly publicized case, Bezar in March 2017 filed the first civil lawsuit under Pennsylvania’s 2014 human trafficking statute against a Philadelphia motel owner and operator on behalf of a teenage girl who was enslaved and forced to perform sexual acts with men over a nearly two-year period.
+Also in 2017, in a highly publicized case, Bezar filed the first civil lawsuit under Pennsylvania’s 2014 human trafficking statute against a Philadelphia motel owner and operator on behalf of a teenage girl who was enslaved and forced to perform sexual acts with men over a nearly two-year period.
 (See coverage) His representation of a 10-year-old foster child, Ethan Okula, who died of an intestinal blockage also brought recent media attention.
 (Read article)

 In late 2016, Bezar won a $5.35 million jury verdict against Presbyterian Children’s Village for twice placing a young girl in the home of a temporary foster family where she was sexually molested.
 The male foster parent pleaded guilty to criminal charges of sexually abusing the girl and to committing sex crimes against two other victims.
 (Read article)

-Also in 2017, Bezar won a $1.725 million settlement for an eight-year-old boy who was sexually assaulted by a teenager at a Montgomery County residential youth facility.
+Bezar won a $1.725 million settlement the same year for an eight-year-old boy who was sexually assaulted by a teenager at a Montgomery County residential youth facility.
 The victim was supposed to have been supervised at all times but was not.